×

 For uninterrupted operations of the applications, hypervisors enable VM snapshots, scale up resources, migrations between servers, and manage security controls.

-Hardware virtualization continues to evolve.
-Here are emerging virtualization innovations with their next-gen capabilities:
+Hardware virtualization powers cloud computing, DevOps, edge deployments, and legacy modernization.
+Here are emerging virtualization trends with their next-gen capabilities:

 Improved Hardware Support

-The new CPU generation offers new added features like larger TLB sizes, faster VM exit/entry, and enhanced memory management.
+The new CPU generation offers new added features like larger TLB sizes, faster VM exit/entry, and enhanced memory management for better performance.

 Secured Computing

 Maintaining privacy is the highest priority that virtualization focuses on.
-Technologies like Intel TDX and AMD SEV encrypt VM memory and secured infrastructure that protects it even from the hypervisor.
+Technologies like Intel TDX and AMD SEV encrypt VM memory offer a secure, encrypted virtualized environment.

 Containerization integration